Hundekot – Was er über die Gesundheit deines Hundes verrät

 ---

-• Psyllium husks: Bind water and make stools firmer.
+• Psyllium husks: Bind water and make the stool firmer.

 • Long-cooked carrots or pumpkin : Support intestinal health.